MahmoudAdelMansour/PHPCourse/README.md

 ### PHP The Web Socket –

--It's Time To RealTime
+- It's Time To RealTime
     -	Client And Server Communication
     -	RTC With HALF Vs Full duplex
     -	Sockets Built In PHP
     -	Installing / Configuring
     -	Socket Functions With Server And Client
     -	WAMP ( RPC AND Pub/Sub )
     -	SocketoME With Ratchat
     -	SocketIO With Node JS
-    -	Dependencies & Configuring The Server
     -	Websocket Vs Ajax
+ ---

 # Full Project In New Play List To Apply On All Pervious Skills